NxNiki/ripple-detection/README.md

 ### Option 2.
 Use poetry to install packages and build `ptsa` from source

 Sometimes, we have problems installing library `ptsa`.
 We can build it from the source instead.
-See instructions [here](https://github.com/pennmem/ptsa?tab=readme-ov-file#build-from-source).

 First, create your virtual environment and activate it.